 Fall Colors Rail Tours

-How idyllic to enjoy a ride through the beautiful St. Croix Valley on a historic train.
+How idyllic to enjoy a ride through the beautiful St. Croix Valley Scenic Byway on a historic train.
 Not only will the sights of fall surround you, but you will feel such peace with the repetitive chugging and the fresh scents of the season.
-90-minute fall color trains run September 18 through October 24, 2021, please see the website for times and to purchase tickets.
+90-minute fall color trains run September 17 through October 9, 2022, please see the website for times and to purchase tickets.
 Adults/$25, kids/$17 and discounts for families of 4 or more.